ByteCorp-Tech/2024-AI-Challenge-Miraculum-generationis/README.md

 This document outlines the methodology and approach of the AI Assistant, which leverages Large Language Models (LLMs) to process and respond to various data sources like Jira, GitHub, Notion, and general websites.
 The system is designed to intelligently manage and utilize data across these platforms, enhancing retrieval capabilities and embedding management.

 ## Components
-The AI Assistant is composed of several key components that interact to process data, generate embeddings, and facilitate intelligent query handling:
+Bytes is composed of several key components that interact to process data, generate embeddings, and facilitate intelligent query handling:

 ### Data Processing
 - **Corpus Loading**: JSON files representing different data sources (e.g., Notion, Jira, GitHub) are loaded into the system.